ros-navigation/docs.nav2.org/migration/Galactic.rst

 BT Action Nodes Exception Changes
 *********************************

 When BT action nodes throw exceptions due to networking or action server failures, they now return a status code of ``FAILURE`` to fail that particular action in the behavior tree to react to.
 This is in contrast to prior where the exceptions thrown from networking were sent to the root tree which would count as a task-level failure that the tree could not react to.

+BT Navigator Groot Multiple Navigators
+**************************************

+`This PR <https://github.com/ros-planning/navigation2/pull/2627>`_ creates separate parameters for groot monitoring for the NavToPose and NavThroughPoses navigator types so you can individually track the state of each behavior tree through the ZMQ publisher.
+This resolves a long-standing problem after we added multiple navigator types to BT Navigator that you could only view the nav to poses BT execution live.
+BT.CPP and Groot only support one static ZMQ stream at a time, so there is a bit of a quirk where you must locally reset Groot after switching trees in order to view the live stream of the Nav Through Poses BT, if in use.
+This is a state of the BT.CPP and Groot libraries and not something we can resolve withing Nav2.

+There is some thought into the future regarding complete deprecation of live BT monitoring using Groot due to this quirk and the almost-certain infux of tickets on the topic.
+Groot will however always be supported for visualizing behavior tree XML files and modifications, simply not visualizing the BT execution live during robot navigation.